SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

     pattern-list --> pattern | pattern ``,`` pattern-list

 ..
 TODO: In prose, discuss the meaning of the explicit type.
-    The optional type specifier contrains a pattern to match only values of the specified type.
+    The optional type annotation contrains a pattern to match only values of the specified type.

 ..
 NOTE: Patterns don't "have" a type in the same way that values have types.